flybywiresim/docs/docs/simbridge/configuration.md

 This tab is dedicated to settings regarding the SimBridge server itself.

 - Port
-    - You can modify Simbridge's hosted port.
+    - You can modify SimBridge's hosted port.
     - Default: `8380`
     !!! warning "Notice"
         If this is changed make sure to reflect the same port in the [EFB](../fbw-a32nx/feature-guides/flypados3/settings.md#sim-options).